R35007/Fake-Response/README.md

 ### Proxy

-You can able to sset the proxy inside the config object.
+You can able to set the proxy inside the config object.
 For Example

 ```js
 const { FakeResponse } = require("fake-response");